 Providers of disability residential services must take steps to prevent COVID-19 outbreaks and plan for outbreak management.

-The Communicable Diseases Network Australia (CDNA) has also developed guidance on the prevention and management of COVID-19 outbreaks in disability residential services.
+The Communicable Diseases Network Australia (CDNA) has developed national guidelines on the prevention and management of outbreaks of acute respiratory infection (including COVID-19 and influenza) in disability residential services.

 Providers of disability residential services must also review guidance on outbreak prevention and management issued by state and territory governments.

 Management and operational plan